National Cancer Prevention Month -February 2023

 7. Limit Your Alcohol Intake

-Drinking too much alcohol increases the chances of developing certain cancers, such as mouth, liver, throat, and colon cancers.
-Heavy alcohol consumption also elevates the risk of breast cancer in women.
-Additionally, smoking and excessive alcohol consumption combined amplify the risk of various alcohol-related cancers.
+Drinking too much alcohol increases the chances of developing cancers in individuals.
+Heavy alcohol consumption also elevates the risk of breast cancer (7%) in women.
+Additionally, smoking and excessive alcohol consumption combined amplify the risk of aero-digestive tract cancer (lips, mouth, larynx, pharynx, throat, esophagus, and colon).

 8. Get Regular Screenings Done

-Early detection is the key to treat cancer successfully and it can be done by regular self-examinations and getting screened for cancers such as breast, skin, colon, and cervix.
+Early detection is the key to treating cancer successfully, and it can be done by regular self-examinations and getting screened for cancers such as breast, skin, colon, and cervix.
 Additionally, regular screenings are even more important for people with a family history of cancer.

 Together, We Can Fight Cancer

 Cancers can happen to anyone.
 Reducing the risk factors is a great way of reducing the risk of developing cancers.
 It is important to educate our family and friends about the various risk factors of cancer.
-This National Cancer Prevention Month 2023, take an oath to spread awareness among your kith and kin about the various cancer risk factors and the importance of getting regular screenings done.
-Encourage the people you know to get screened for cancer, especially if they have a family history as it is better to be safe than sorry.
+Also, early detection and regular screening can help manage cancer better.
+On this National Cancer Prevention Month, Let's take an oath to spread awareness among everyone and encourage our people to get screened for cancer, especially if they have a family history, as it is better to be safe than sorry.

 Written by